|Length Overall||15’ 8.5"|

 |Bullseye Sailing Association

 Treasurer: Edwin Tiffany firstname.lastname@example.org

 Technical Committee: Chris Collings email@example.com

 Webmaster: Richard Robbins firstname.lastname@example.org

-The Bullseye Class Association is not operated or controlled by Cape Cod Shipbuilding.
-As a member of the Association, Cape Cod Shipbuilding has an equal vote in the future success of the Bullseye Class Association.
-The Bullseye Class Association is grateful for the support that Cape Cod Shipbuilding has always provided to the Association.
+The Bullseye Sailing Association is not operated or controlled by Cape Cod Shipbuilding.
+As a member of the Association, Cape Cod Shipbuilding has an equal vote in the future success of the Bullseye Sailing Association.
+The Bullseye Sailing Association is grateful for the support that Cape Cod Shipbuilding has always provided to the Association.

 © 2015 Bullseye Sailing Association, c/o 37 High Street, Rockport, MA 01966